-With word that President Donald Trump plans to resume his in-person political rallies on June 19 — that’s Juneteenth, a commemoration of slavery’s end and black America’s biggest secular holiday — in Tulsa, Oklahoma, it seems clear the era of Republican dog whistles is finally over.
+With word that President Donald Trump planned to resume his in-person political rallies on June 19, 2020 — that’s Juneteenth, a commemoration of slavery’s end and black America’s biggest secular holiday — in Tulsa, Oklahoma, it seemed clear the era of Republican dog whistles was finally over.

 Tulsa was, of course, site of the so-called ‘race riots’ that slaughtered of hundreds of African-Americans over a two-day period in 1921.
 That was the height of Jim Crow America, when pogroms like these were sadly unremarkable.
-This is the symbolism our Republican administration is clearly reaching for and by now it should not surprise us.
+This was the symbolism our Republican administration was clearly reaching for and by now it should not surprise us.

 But first, by all means, let’s also dispense with any and all pearl-clutching from progressives and centrists.
 Donald Trump understands the nature of his political support and, by now, so should we.
 To be fair, he’s been remarkably consistent re. the nature of his vision for this country.
 “Why is it always about race with you people,” his supporters serially countered in pre-Floyd America.
-Because, as has been confirmed the last 2 weeks (which only confirms what the war on drugs and mass incarceration showed us decades before), it’s always been about race.
+Because, as was confirmed in June (which only confirms what the war on drugs and mass incarceration showed us decades before), it’s always been about race.

 Let’s further dispense with our vaguely snarky musing on the Trump movement’s signature rallying cry.
 When he and his followers pledge to “Make America Great Again”, they really do mean to make it white again — or rather, to restore white citizens to their longstanding, “rightful” place of privilege and power in the face of an ever more diverse citizenry and electorate.
 It’s time to retire this rhetorical question and simply accept it as demonstrable fact.